kyleraykbs/KyWal/README.md

 # KyWal : ``>UNIVERSAL<  system themer using Python and PyWal``

+# NOT FINISHED YET

+### Missing Features (will be added within the next week)
+- wallpaper
+- window manager theme
+- rofi theme
+- discord theme
+- pywalfox autoinstall
+- gif wallpapers
+- razer keyboard theme
+- steam theme (possibly)

 ## Description

-To sum it up, this is a mess of utilites stringed together in combination with some scripts I whipped up in python so you can theme your whole systems color pallette to match your wallpaper with one command and a few seconds of wait time from what ive seen this is the best one command utility for theming your entire system with your wallpaper
+To sum it up, this is a mess of utilites stringed together in combination with some scripts I whipped up in python.

+Basically you can theme your whole systems color pallette/themes to match your wallpaper with one command and a few seconds of wait time from what ive seen this is the best one command utility for theming your entire system with your wallpaper unfortunatly...

 ### Used Repositories:
 https://github.com/reorr/warnai